Vivo Exporter

 Specify the value for the HTTP Access-Control-Allow-Origin header (CORS).

-Here is a simple configuration of Vivo Exporter, note that this example is not based on defaults.
+The following is an example configuration of Vivo Exporter.
+This example isn't based on defaults.

 name dummy